5 Tips for Slow Shutter Speed Photography

 1: Experiment with Light and Movement

 Ultimately, slow shutter speed photography is a fun way to take cool, unusual photographs.
-It's not for portraits, classic landscapes or sharp action shots.
-It's for light painting, and capturing the essence of motion through the art of blur.
-To take those kinds of shots well, usually you'll want to employ all the tips we've already been through.
-Keep the camera steady with a tripod.
-Use a timer or a shutter release.
-Shoot at night.
+It's not for portrait photography, classic landscapes or sharp action shots in sports photography.
+It's for light painting and capturing the essence of motion through the art of blur.
+A moving subject is your best muse.
+To take those kinds of shots well, usually, you'll want to employ all the tips we've already been through.
+Remember:

 Once you've gotten those basics down, experiment.
 Try shooting during the day with neutral density filters to cut down on the brightness.
 Even with a camera attached to a tripod, adding movement to a shot can affect the motion blur in cool ways.
 Try panning to follow a light or zooming to blur different parts of an image.
 Use different apertures to play with the amount of light reaching the image sensor.